lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 See [discussion](https://chat.fhir.org/#narrow/channel/179266-fhirpath/topic/what.20should.20it.20do.3F/with/529563311)

 ## Literal and Operator Nodes
+Now that we’ve seen navigation and simple functions, let’s look at two other building blocks: literals and operators.

 ### Literal Nodes

-Literals are constant values that ignore their input:
+Literals are constant values you place directly in an expression.
+It doesn’t care about the input — it always produces the same output

 ```
 Node: 'official'